TheCoderHoc/marathon-app/README.md

 - Add the primary color to ant design config object
 - Find a font on Google Fonts
 - Refactor the current codebase
+- Play completion sound when a task is completed